 I have worked with several chiropractors in the professional area and he’s (Dr. Alex Jimenez) very good as a doctor, he’s awesome.
 He educates you and he really cares about his patients, along with the staff.
 Dr. Alex Jimenez makes you feel very welcomed.Araceli Norte

 An individual’s ability to maintain balance while moving along with your gait is interrelated; you can not master one without focusing on the other.
-Chiropractic care will help you learn these skills to decrease your risk of injury, while at the same time increasing your confidence and independence.
-Before seeking treatment for balance and gait disorders, however, it’s essential to understand the causes of these health issues.
+Chiropractic care will help you learn these skills to decrease your risk of injury while at the same time increasing your confidence and independence.
+Before seeking treatment for balance and gait disorders, it’s essential to understand the causes of these health issues.

-There are numerous factors which might affect your ability to keep balance.
+Numerous factors might affect your ability to keep balance.
 One of which is muscle atrophy.
 In this case, it is not an injury that holds you back.
 Instead, it’s often a natural process resulting in structural and functional weakness.
 Loss of balance stems from the sensation of “running out of steam.”
 The increased fatigue means that you are more likely to injure yourself, creating a flow of imbalance.
 Exhaustion, poor posture, and slow reflexes can ultimately make moving more difficult than it is.

 Your ability to keep equilibrium depends on far more than a pair of healthy feet and caliber sneakers.
 Your balance and gait are also connected to your nervous system.
-Each of the following body parts listed below can play a significant role in your ability to stay balanced, these include:
+Each of the following body parts listed below can play a significant role in your ability to stay balanced; these include:

-Treatment which enhances balance and gait works with the different parts listed above to keep them functioning correctly.
-Balance and gait treatment comes with a selection of advantages, with preventing injuries being at the top of the list.
+Treatment that enhances balance and gait works with the different parts listed above to keep them functioning correctly.
+Balance and gait treatment comes with a selection of advantages, with preventing injuries at the top of the list.
 You’re also more inclined to feel confident beyond lessening your chances of falling or feeling dizzy.
 Besides, those aches and pains caused by poor posture are also likely to decrease.

 Maintaining balance in your body is essential but when you have balance and gait disorders, this can often be difficult to achieve.
 Chiropractic care can help keep balance in your life.
 Spinal adjustments and manual manipulations can help improve overall health and wellness.
 For balance, chiropractic care can help provide strength, flexibility and mobility, making sure the body is functioning properly.Dr.
 Alex Jimenez D.C., C.C.S.T.

 Back pain is one of the most prevalent causes of disability and missed days at work worldwide.
-Back pain attributes to the second most common reason for doctor office visits, outnumbered only by upper-respiratory infections.
+Back pain is the second most common reason for doctor office visits, outnumbered only by upper-respiratory infections.
 Approximately 80 percent of the population will experience back pain at least once throughout their life.
 The spine is a complex structure made up of bones, joints, ligaments, and muscles, among other soft tissues.
 Because of this, injuries and/or aggravated conditions, such as herniated discs, can eventually lead to symptoms of back pain.
-Sports injuries or automobile accident injuries are often the most frequent cause of back pain, however, sometimes the simplest of movements can have painful results.
+Sports injuries or automobile accident injuries are often the most frequent cause of back pain; however, sometimes, the simplest of movements can have painful results.
 Fortunately, alternative treatment options, such as chiropractic care, can help ease back pain through the use of spinal adjustments and manual manipulations, ultimately improving pain relief.

-Our information scope is limited to chiropractic, musculoskeletal, physical medicines, wellness, sensitive health issues, functional medicine articles, topics, and discussions.
 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.